storj/docs/app/(docs)/object-mount/windows/installation/page.md

 Before you begin, make sure your PC meets the following system requirements:

-- Windows 10 or later (or Windows Server 2016 or newer) on x86_64 and AMD processors (no ARM CPU support at this time)
+- Windows 10 or later (or Windows Server 2016 or newer)
+- Intel x86_64 or AMD processor (no ARM CPU support at this time)
 - At least 300MB of free disk space
 - Internet connection for mounting cloud-hosted buckets, or LAN connection for mounting local buckets